workerholic/workerholic.github.io/_includes/story.md

 Since we have 4 cores, we can spin up 4 processes and reduce the enqueuing:processing ratio from 1:40 to 1:10.

+{: .center}
 ![efficiency_parallelism_processes](/img/efficiency_parallelism_processes.png){:width="300"}

 We benchmarked how Workerholic performed when we ran 2 processes vs. 1 process:

+{: .center}
 ![benchmark_2_processes](/img/benchmark_2_processes.png)

-We can see that having more processes translates into increased performance.
-In each of these cases, time is divided by two.
+As we can see, having more processes translates into increased performance.
+In each of these cases, the processing time is divided by two.
 This is not a 100% guarantee, some factors need to be taken into account, such as:

 - other processes running and requiring some computational resources, effectively reducing the CPU time scheduled for our processes
 - relying on the OS scheduler for optimizing the sharing of computational resources, effectively introducing randomness from our point of view

-In the next section we will see how we introduced parallelism specifically for our BJP Workerholic.
+In the next section we will see how we introduced parallelism specifically for Workerholic.

 #### Parallelism in Workerholic

 The diagram below shows how Workerholic uses multiple processes if we had the CPU cores available to do so.
-The OS scheduler pushes / evicts processes from the CPU and each process has its own worker threads that can poll jobs from Redis and work on them.
-So if we have four CPU cores we can have computational resources allocated to four different processes potentially at the same time, effectively allowing them to run in parallel.
+The OS scheduler pushes / evicts processes from the CPU and **each process has its own worker threads** that can poll jobs from Redis and work on them.
+Consequently, if we have four CPU cores we can have computational resources allocated to four different processes potentially at the same time, effectively allowing them to run in parallel.

+{: .center}
 ![parallelism_workeholic_diagram](/img/parallelism_workeholic_diagram.png)

 Here is the code we wrote to make the above model possible: